nat-ventura/storj-sdk/README.md

 `eval export STORJ_BRIDGE=$(./scripts/get_local_bridge.sh)`.
 This is what the `setbr` script from above does.

+##### SSL
+To access the local bridge via ssl, you will need to have run the `set_host_entries.sh` script.
+You should then be able to use `https://bridge-ssl-proxy` in place of the address obtained by the `setbr` or `get_local_bridge.sh` scripts.

 #### Bridge GUI
-Currently to access the bridge gui, you will need to determine the IP address of the bridge-gui-ssl-proxy and add it as a host entry in your /etc/hosts file.
-We are working on a way to automate this in the future.

-The process has been scripted which can be run from the root of the storj-sdk as follows:

-`./scripts/set_bridge_gui_hosts_entry.sh`

-#### Steps

-+ Install an OpenVPN compatible VPN client

-+ Run or Import the OpenVPN config from `[root_of_sdk]/vpn/storj-local.ovpn`

-+ Init your cluster which adds a user, activates it and signs you in by typing `./sdk -i` from the root of the SDK

-+ Export the STORJ_BRIDGE environment variable as instructed after running the init

-+ Access the bridge as you would normally using your local Storj CLI (core-cli) keeping in mind that you will need to export the STORJ_BRIDGE environment variable in any terminal that you wish to use the local bridge from
+Once the `set_host_entries.sh` script has been run, you will need to browse to `https://bridge-ssl-proxy` and accept the certificate warning.
+Once that has been accepted you can then browse to `https://bridge-gui-ssl-proxy` and log in with the test user information that was given to you when running `sdk -i` to init your cluster.

 ## Try it Out